Contribution to Global Health

 Membership in PSI: Pharmaceutical Security Institute

-As a member of PSI (Pharmaceutical Security Institute), the Company maintains close contact with other global pharmaceutical manufacturers in information gathering and promoting anti-counterfeit enforcement operations.
+As a member of the Pharmaceutical Security Institute (PSI), the Company maintains close contact with other global pharmaceutical manufacturers in information gathering and promoting anti-counterfeit enforcement operations.
 PSI is a U.S.-based not-for-profit organization founded in 2001.
 It liaises between pharmaceutical companies and public health authorities and transmits information on counterfeit pharmaceuticals.

 Working with INTERPOL to Combat Crimes Involving Counterfeit Pharmaceuticals